Massachusetts may not have a true powerhouse football program to call its own, but interest in college football betting is still high.

 There are, however, some restrictions individual states might impose, like not betting on college teams from that particular state.
 The thought is that college athletes may be more susceptible to tampering.
 New Jersey and New Hampshire are examples of states that impose this rule.

-When it comes to online sports betting, there’s a lot of similarity across the industry, but every sportsbook has its own set of house rules.
+When it comes to online sports betting, there are many similarities across the industry, but every sportsbook has its own house rules.
 It’s on bettors to know and understand them, so take the time to review them wherever you plan to bet on college football or any other sport.

 Las Vegas college football odds vs. local sportsbook odds